 Besides these two major coverages, here is what to look for in the best policy.

 - Coverage for most countries over the globe

 - Coverage for electronics, which usually has a low limit of $500, but you can supplement that amount with additional coverage in case you have high-end equipment like a professional camera

 - Coverage for 24-hour emergency services and aid

-- Coverage for damaged, stolen, or lost possessions such as documents, cameras, laptops, jewelry, baggage, and the like
+- Coverage for damaged, stolen, or lost possessions such as documents, cameras, laptops (essential if you’re a digital nomad!), jewelry, baggage, and the like

 - Coverage for unforeseen illness and injury

 - Coverage for financial protection in case a company you’re using goes bankrupt and you’re stuck out of the country

 - Coverage for cancellations like flights, hotel bookings, and other accommodations

 It’s just as important to know what isn’t covered as what is and can be covered through travel insurance.